Title: Remember Me?

 Genre: Young Adult

-Quick Review: I picked this one up because Meg Cabot's always saying how awesome John Green is and how he's
+Quick Review: I picked this one up because Meg Cabot's always saying how awesome John Green is and how he's not a pornographer (seriously, since when does one quick blow-job

 Final Note(s): My favorite scenes totally involved Cap at the basketball games, harassing the opposing team till he got kicked out ("I am concussed.").
-Also, I want to read
+Also, I want to read An Abundance of Katherines just because of how awesome that cover is.
+And that title is cool too.

 Title: Book Of A Thousand Days